Type to search

 The design is classic, too.
 You’ll find it comes with a sturdy build as well as a robust little mic stand mount perfect for propping onto a desk or other flat surfaces.
 Thanks to its wide frequency response, the mic can capture human voice without having to position the capsule close to your mouth.
 It can also block out ambient noise successfully.

 The last one, in particular, is something we want to emphasize: the Blue Yeti Microphone features four recording patterns, namely cardioid, omnidirectional, stereo, and bidirectional, which offers users the option to switch between different recording styles depending on the application.
-Cardioid patterns are perfect for single-subject recordings; in this setting, the mic picks up sound from the front and side of the capsule.
+Cardioid patterns are perfect for single-subject recordings; in this setting, the studio mic picks up sound from the front and side of the capsule.
+This makes it the best USB microphone for video conferencing.

 Pros and Cons of the Blue Yeti